 Citizens' Panel

-Since November 2016, our Citizens' Panel has brought together people across Scotland to inform and influence key decisions about health and social care policy and services.
+Our Citizens' Panel brings together people across Scotland to inform and influence key decisions about health and social care policy and services.

 Dentistry services, urgent care services, planned care services, and the remit of the Patient Safety Commissioner.
 (March 2022)